guziy/pylibrmn/README.md

 For the reasons described in "Known problems" section the install procedure is this complicated:

-* Create the dynamic library libpyrmn.so and add the path to the containing folder to LD_LIBRARY_PATH environment variable.
+* Create the dynamic library `libpyrmn.so` and add the path to the containing folder to `LD_LIBRARY_PATH` environment variable.

         make

-  put the next line to your .profile, so that it is still there after reboot or logout
+  put the next line to your `.profile`, so that it is still there after reboot or logout

         export LD_LIBRARY_PATH="path to the folder containing libpyrmn.so":$LD_LIBRARY_PATH